Awesome Twosome in Singapore…

 Our trip to Singapore took us almost a year of planning.
 When to go, where to stay, whom to tag, what to wear in big time excitement.
 It was our first time to travel together.
 Me and my soul buddy.
 It was also our first time to missed a flight.

 It was just good to know that my soul sis is good at sprinkling positive vibes amidst tough times.
 We were about to cry when the guard told us that we do not have any choice but to wait for the next flight.
-It meant 4 hours.
+It meant 4 hours and a few hundred dollars.

-We passed by the Furlton hotel, Clark Quay and and a park with giant Chinese zodiac signs.
+We passed by the Furlton hotel and Clark Quay

 We had our picture taken by a group of Filipinos with Merlion behind our backs.
 As planned we had dinner at Clark Quay.
 And the whole time, I had a hard time in pronouncing the “Quay” part.
 Ehehe…